-I am passionate about the condensed matter physics of strongly correlated systems and superconductors.
-I am working on these topics looking for relations between spatial correlated disorder and the emergent collective dynamics, especially at relatively high temperatures.
+I am passionate about the condensed matter physics and material science of strongly correlated systems and superconductors.
+I am working on these topics looking for relations between spatial correlated disorder, collective dynamics and thermodynamics, especially at relatively high temperatures.

 Recently I have pioneered the observation of a dynamic Mott transition.
 Mott physics is at the heart of strongly correlated quantum materials, however is difficult to study in a dynamical system because of the disguising effects of a detrimental disorder.
 Based on the mapping between vortex and quantum particles, the transition is observed in a man-made proximity array of superconducting nanodots.
 The system has been realized with state of the electron beam lithography tools and standard metal depositions.
 Here, I have showed a case where there is an equivalence of equilibrium and far-from equilibrium behavior in the critical dynamics of a collective system.

-Currently, I am active on the material science of quasi-two dimensional superconductors.
+Currently, I am active on low-dimensional strongly correlated systems and superconductors.